ishka422/Kotlin-Space-Invaders/README.md

 Description:
 A Kotlin based space invaders emulator
-  I will be emulation the IBM 8080 processor and other associated hardware
+  I will be emulating the IBM 8080 processor and other associated hardware